 Looks like there is an easy solution to the problem now.
 (If you’re trying to send gifts to India, read this article.)

-How to buy things in USA & Send to India?
+How to buy things in USA & Send them to India?

 1. Good ol’ Amazon